Find Your Perfect School

 - And, of course, pass the national board exam.

-If you work in multiple states, you will need the applicable license to work there.
-Also, you will need to continue your education to keep your license current.
+If a funeral service worker is employed in multiple states, they will need the applicable license to work there.
+Funeral service workers will need to continue their education to keep their licenses current.

 In addition, you may be required to have certifications in cremation, offered by the National Funeral Directors Association (NFDA), International Cemetery, Cremation and Funeral Association (ICCFA), or the Cremation Association of North America (CANA).

 Will I need to work an internship for experience to be a Funeral Service Worker?

 After graduating from your degree program, on-the-job experience as a funeral service worker will be invaluable and is required to obtain your license.